-Obviously the main thing to do in Saint John, New Brunswick, is to eat lobster, although scallops go down well, too.
-Once you’ve eaten lobster rolls for breakfast, lunch and dinner, you’ll obviously want to look at the water since the Maritime city of Saint John, population 120,000, is considered the Gateway to the Bay of Fundy, but don’t stop there …
+Obviously the main thing to do in Saint John is to eat lobster, although scallops go down well, too.
+Once you’ve eaten lobster rolls for breakfast, lunch and dinner, you’ll probably want to look at the harbour since the maritime city of Saint John, population 70,000, is considered the Gateway to the Bay of Fundy.

 And it’s a lucky thing that this crowd didn’t prove to be real flesh and blood, but an installation by John Hooper called People Waiting, because one of the guys has three arms.

 Note to the curious: you have to walk around it and it takes some time to find the third arm attached to the guy in the green suit.